Derek Chauvin pleads guilty to federal charges of violating George Floyd's civil rights - 1330 & 95.5 WFIN

 Federal prosecutors are asking that Chauvin be sentenced to up to 25 years in federal prison.
 The federal sentence is to be served concurrently with the state sentence, according to the plea agreement Chauvin signed in court.

+Attorneys for the Floyd family, Ben Crump, Antonio Romanucci and Jeff Storms, released a joint statement, saying: “As our nation continues to grapple with the demons of our past and present, historic days make us hopeful for our future.
+Today is one such day.”

+The statement adds: “Before the tragic and needless death of George Floyd, there was little expectation that a white police officer would ever be held accountable for murdering a Black man.
+But when Derek Chauvin was held to account, the jury – and people across the country – finally said enough was enough.”

-A federal grand jury in May indicted Chauvin and three other police officers, Tou Thao, 35, J. Alexander Kueng, 27, and Thomas Lane, 38.
+A federal grand jury in May indicted Chauvin and three other police officers — Tou Thao, 35, J. Alexander Kueng, 27, and Thomas Lane, 38 in connection to Floyd’s death.

 The four men were scheduled to go to trial in federal court together in January.